Auntie Mame (film)

-Auntie Mame is a 1958 American Technirama Technicolor comedy film based on the 1955 novel of the same name by Edward Everett Tanner III (under the pseudonym Patrick Dennis) and its 1956 theatrical adaptation by Jerome Lawrence and Robert Edwin Lee.
+Auntie Mame is a 1958 American Technirama Technicolor comedy film based on the 1955 novel of the same name by Edward Everett Tanner III (under the pseudonym Patrick Dennis) and the 1956 play of the same name by Jerome Lawrence and Robert Edwin Lee.
 This film version stars Rosalind Russell and was directed by Morton DaCosta.
-It is not to be confused with a musical version of the same story that appeared on Broadway in 1966 and was later made into a 1974 film, Mame, starring Lucille Ball as the title character.

 Plot

-Patrick Dennis, orphaned in 1928 when his father Edwin dies unexpectedly, is placed in the care of his aunt Mame Dennis in Manhattan.
-Mame is flamboyant and exuberant, hosting frequent parties with a variety of guests and free-spirited friends including the frequently-drunk actress Vera Charles; Acacius Page, who runs a nudist school; and Lindsay Woolsey, a book publisher.
-Mame quickly becomes fond of Patrick, and aims to give him as broad a view of life as possible.
-Patrick's inheritance is managed by Dwight Babcock, a trustee of the highly-conservative Knickerbocker Bank, who was instructed by Edwin to restrain Mame's influence.
+Patrick Dennis, orphaned in 1928 when his father Edwin dies unexpectedly, is placed in the care of his aunt, Mame Dennis, in Manhattan.
+Mame is flamboyant and exuberant, hosting frequent parties with a variety of guests and free-spirited friends, including the frequently drunk actress Vera Charles; Acacius Page, who runs a progressive school with nudist exercises; and Lindsay Woolsey, a book publisher and devoted suitor.
+Quickly becoming maternal toward Patrick, Mame aims to give him as broad a view of life as possible.
+Patrick's inheritance is managed by Dwight Babcock, a trustee of the highly conservative Knickerbocker Bank, who was appointed in Edwin's will to restrain Mame's liberal influence.
 Without Babcock's knowledge, Mame enrolls Patrick in Page's school.
-When this is discovered, Babcock forcibly enrolls Patrick into his alma mater, preventing Mame from seeing her nephew except during holidays and during the summer.
+When this is discovered, Babcock forcibly enrolls Patrick into his own alma mater boarding school, preventing Mame from seeing her nephew except during holidays and the summer.

-When Mame is bankrupted by the 1929 stock market crash, she takes a series of jobs which end disastrously.
-During one job as a Macy's sales girl, she meets Southern oil baron Beauregard Jackson Pickett Burnside.
-Both are smitten, and he invites Mame to his estate.
-Despite an attempt on her life by Beau's original betrothed, Mame and Beauregard are married, travelling around the world for their honeymoon.
-Mame continues to receive letters from Patrick (and vice versa), indicating Babcock is influencing him into a more conventional personality.
-After Beau dies while climbing the Matterhorn in 1937, Mame comes home after a prolonged period of mourning to discover the now-adult Patrick gifted her with a dictaphone, typewriter, and secretary, Agnes Gooch.
-He and her friends persuade her to write her autobiography.
-Patrick and Lindsay arrange for a collaborator/ghost writer for Mame, Brian O'Bannion, who rapidly proves to be a fortune hunter.
+When Mame is bankrupted by the 1929 stock market crash, she tries acting with Vera, but Mame's overacting to enhance a small role causes a debacle.
+She then takes a series of jobs which end disastrously.
+During one job as a Macy's salesgirl, Mame meets Southern oil baron Beauregard Jackson Pickett Burnside, who seeks her out to relieve her distress when she is fired due to her ineptitude on his large toy order to orphans.
+Both are smitten, and Beau invites Mame to his estate, where his erstwhile fiancée, Sally Cato MacDougall, makes an attempt on Mame's life by maneuvering her onto an unmanageable horse.
+Mame and Beauregard are married, travelling around the world on an extensive honeymoon.
+Mame continues to exchange letters with Patrick, indicating Babcock is influencing him into a more conventional personality, and Patrick joins them periodically.
+After Beau dies while climbing the Matterhorn in 1937, Mame, now a rich widow, comes home after a prolonged period of mourning to discover the now-adult Patrick has given her a dictaphone, typewriter, and secretary, Agnes Gooch.
+He, Vera, and Lindsay persuade Mame to write her autobiography but arrange for a collaborator/ghostwriter, Brian O'Bannion, who rapidly proves to be a fortune hunter.